More on Measuring Human Development

 2015 HDI

-Figure 1 depicts the distribution and density of HDI scores by levels of HDI for 2015.
-The distribution of HDI scores does not follow the usual bell-shapedHDIFig1 or so-called normal distribution.
+Figure 1 depicts the distribution and density of HDI scores by levels for 2015.
+The distribution of HDI scores does not follow the usual bell-shaped or so-called normal distribution.
 Rather, we see cluster distributions with at least two peaks.
-Most countries are on the medium and high end levels of HDI scores.
-The median HDI score is 0.7241 which sort of reflects this tendency.
+Most countries are on the medium and high end of HDI scores.
+The median HDI score is 0.7241, which sort of reflects this tendency.

-Figure 2 presents the HDI and its three subindexes by HDI rank for each of the 188 countries included in the 2015 Human Development ReporHDIFig2t.
+Figure 2 presents the HDI and its three subindexes by HDI rank for each of the 188 countries in the 2015 Human Development ReporHDIFig2t.
 Here, it is possible to detect two distinct patterns.
 On the one hand, the health subindex for most countries is higher than the actual HDI score, with the average gap between the two increasing as HDI rankings decrease.
 This seems to be counterintuitive as we will see below.
 On the other hand, the education subindex presents the opposite pattern: it is consistently below HDI scores for most countries and, as expected, the average gap between HDI and the education subindex increases as rankings decrease.

 “Healthier” HDIs

-The health subindex pattern is perhaps best depicted in figure 3.
+The health subindex pattern is perhaps best depicted in Figure 3.
 HDIFig4Here, I computed the health subindex to HDI ratio.
 We can see that only 14 countries have a health subindex less than the HDI (one being the USA!), almost evenly distributed along all HDI levels.
 3 It seems clear that some of the countries with low HDI levels and low health subindexes have been impacted by the spread of HIV/AIDS.
 On the other hand, four countries at the lowest HDI levels (Ethiopia, Eritrea, Niger, and Senegal) report health subindexes that are at least 50% larger than HDI scores.
-We can once again see that health subindexes increase as HDI rankings decrease, noting the few outliers on the lower right quadrant of the graph.
+We can again see that health subindexes increase as HDI rankings decrease, noting the few outliers on the lower right quadrant of the graph.

 Figure 4 depicts this trend in the health subindex but now aggregated by HDI levels.
 Here, I computed the average score for each HDIFig7of the three subindexes by level of HDI, from very high to low.
-While in all cases the three components of the HDI decrease as we move from very high to low levels of HDI, the health subindex has the lowest rate of change across HDI levels.
+While in all cases, the three components of the HDI decrease as we move from very high to low levels of HDI, the health subindex has the lowest rate of change across HDI levels.
 In other words, the spread of the health subindex across countries is significantly less than that of the other two subindexes.
-4 In effect, while the health subindex for the lowest HDI level is 33% less that the highest one, the income and education subindexes are 50 and 52% less, respectively.
+4 In effect, while the health subindex for the lowest HDI level is 33% less than the highest one, the income and education subindexes are 50 and 52% less, respectively.

 Part of the reason for this stems from the way the health subindex is calculated.
-As it stands today, the standard deviation for this subindex – the average distance between any country data point and the mean of all data points – is roughly 30% lower than that for the income subindex for example.
-To obtain a health subindex that has a similar standard deviation as that of the other two subindexes, we need to change the minimum base line for life expectancy from 20 to 38 years.
+As it stands today, the standard deviation for this subindex – the average distance between any country data point and the mean of all data points – is roughly 30% lower than that for the income subindex, for example.
+To obtain a health subindex with a standard deviation similar to that of the other two subindexes, we need to change the minimum baseline for life expectancy from 20 to 38 years.
 5 In 2015, the lowest value for actual life expectancy was 44 years.
-On the other hand, it is possible to argue that countries have made the most progress when it comes to health and consequently this should be acknowledged in the HDI calculations.
+On the other hand, it is possible to argue that countries have made the most progress regarding health; consequently, this should be acknowledged in the HDI calculations.

 Some policy implications